Kugluk/Bloody Falls Territorial Park

-Kugluk/Bloody Falls Territorial Park (Inuinnaqtun: kugluk; English: waterfall) is located about 15 km southwest of Kugluktuk, Nunavut, Canada.
+Kugluk/Bloody Falls Territorial Park or Kugluk Territorial Park (Inuinnaqtun: kugluk; English: waterfall) is located about 15 km southwest of Kugluktuk, Nunavut, Canada.
 The 10 ha park is situated around the Bloody Falls on the Coppermine River and was listed as a national historic site in 1978.

-The park is probably best known as the site of the Bloody Falls Massacre that occurred when Samuel Hearne's Chipewyan guides massacred a group of Copper Inuit they found camped at the falls.
+The park is probably best known as the site of the Bloody Falls massacre that occurred when Samuel Hearne's Chipewyan guides massacred a group of Copper Inuit they found camped at the falls.

 Ethnography

 The area, both inside and outside the current park boundaries, was used by both Inuit and First Nations people stretching back over thousands of years.
 Although the park today lies outside of the modern range of the Bathurst caribou herd (named for Bathurst Inlet) the area was a major hunting ground.
 Evidence, such as antler huts, show that it was used by both groups as a major barren-ground caribou hunting region.
 The river and falls were also a major fishing area and remain so today.